weezel/spellcheck/README.md

 ###Attention!
-It is assumed that the initial of a word is correct, therefore these strings are seens as the same:
+It is assumed that the initial of a word is correct, therefore these strings are seen as the same:

 	diff siff -> 0